mcpython4-coding/Documentation/mcpython/client/gui/ContainerRenderingManager.md

         function add(self, inventory)

-            Adds a new inventory to the intenal handling system
+            Adds a new inventory to the internal handling system
             :param inventory: the inventory to add